Mr Bigg's

 Mr Bigg's is one of Nigeria's fast food restaurants.
-Owned by Nigerian conglomerate United African Company of Nigeria PLC, there are currently around 170 locations in Nigeria, including the country's first drive-through restaurant, with another four locations in Ghana.
+Owned by Nigerian conglomerate United African Company of Nigeria PLC, there are currently 13 locations in Nigeria, including the country's first drive-through restaurant (Express Stores).
 In 2013, Famous Brands, South Africa, bought a 49% stake in the chain.

-The restaurant is known for its red and yellow colour scheme and meat pies.
+The restaurant is easily recognized by its distinctive red and yellow color scheme and is especially famous for its meat pies.
 Mr Bigg's history begins with the coffee shops inside Kingsway Department Stores in the 1960s.
 In 1973, these shops were rebranded as Kingsway Rendezvous, which became Mr Bigg's in 1986.
 The chain saw rapid expansion after becoming one of the first Nigerian companies to sell franchises to investors.